-Market demand for tungsten concentrate continued to be stable during the fourth quarter of fiscal 2013 with average prices peaking in August 2013 at US\$416/MTU of APT.
-Some softening in demand occurred in September 2013 with prices falling to an average of US\$406/MTU and has continued down to the US\$380-385 /MTU in November 2013.
-Management believes that the demand for tungsten concentrate has stabilized and that prices will likely remain at current levels during December 2013 and January 2014.
+Market demand for tungsten concentrate continued to be stable during the first quarter of fiscal 2014 with an average price during the three month period ended December 31, 2013 of US\$386/MTU of APT.
+Market prices for APT decreased during the quarter with prices falling from an average of US\$410/MTU for the three months ended September 30, 2013 and has continued down to US\$375 /MTU in January 2014.
+Management believes that the demand for tungsten concentrate has stabilized and that prices are expected to remain at current levels during Q2 2014.
 Longer-term we expect the recovery in global economic output and global demand will continue to have a positive impact on the price of APT and that continued forecasted demand increases will lead to supply shortages for tungsten concentrates and sustained higher prices.

-Tungsten prices according to the MB European quotation for APT (from which Almonty's concentrate prices are derived by varying formulae under its long-term supply agreement) averaged US\$410/MTU during the fourth quarter of fiscal 2013.
-Pricing improved by 5.7% over the US\$388/MTU average of the three month ended September 30, 2012.
-Although the price is still down from the highs of US\$440/MTU experienced in the fall of 2011 all signs point to a sustained recovery in the price of APT.
-The average quoted price for European APT for the twelve months ended September 30, 2012 was US\$412/MTU, the average price for the three month period ended December 31, 2012 was US\$323/MTU and the average price for the three months ended March 31, 2013 was US\$325/MTU and the average for the three months ended June 30, 2013 was US\$364/MTU and the average for the year ended September 30, 2013 was US\$357/MTU.
+Tungsten prices according to the MB European quotation for APT (from which Almonty's concentrate prices are derived by varying formulae under its long-term supply agreement) averaged US\$386/MTU during the first quarter of fiscal 2014.
+Pricing improved by 19.1% over the US\$323/MTU average of the three month ended December 31, 2012.
+Although the price is still down from the highs of US\$440/MTU experienced in the fall of 2011, all signs point to a sustained recovery in the price of APT.
+The average quoted price for European APT for the twelve months ended September 30, 2012 was US\$412/MTU; the average price for the three month period ended December 31, 2012 was US\$323/MTU; the average price for the three months ended March 31, 2013 was US\$325/MTU; the average for the three months ended June 30, 2013 was US\$364/MTU; the average price for the three months ended September 30, 2013 was US\$410/MTU; and, the average price for the year ended September 30, 2013 was US\$357/MTU.
 Almonty prices its tungsten concentrate product in relation to the prior month's average quoted price for APT on the MB European quotation service.
-The price Almonty received for its tungsten concentrate during the three months ended September 30, 2013 was positively impacted by the increase in the MB European quoted price through to August 2013 and resulted in a higher average price for its tungsten concentrate in the three months ended September 30, 2013 when compared to the three month period ended June 30, 2013.
+The price Almonty received for its tungsten concentrate during the three months ended December 31, 2013 was negatively impacted by the decrease in the MB European quoted price and resulted in a lower average price for its tungsten concentrate in the three months ended December 31, 2013 when compared to the three month period ended September 30, 2013.

 The Company anticipates that prices will continue to remain at current levels in the near-term and not return to the lows experienced in January and February 2013.
 We remain cautious as to the timing of a return to the historical high prices experienced in the first half of fiscal 2012.
-The Company continues taking the necessary steps to ensure that the Company remains profitable should the price for APT return to levels experienced during January 2013.
+The Company continues to take the necessary steps to reduce operating costs and enhance its efficiency in order to ensure that the Company remains profitable should the price for APT return to levels experienced during January and February 2013.